 I began to recall my own experiences at the film camps I had attended.
 Most of the time, I was the only or just one of two girls in my filmmaking classes.
 I recalled how worried I was prior to camp starting that I would be the only girl enrolled.
 I began to question why this was.
 Why didn't more girls participate?

 These concerns led me to develop the Reel Girls Film Festival, the first-ever all-girls international film festival.
 I created this film festival to encourage girls to participate in filmmaking.
-Our first festival took place in the 2019/2020 school year.
+The first festival took place in the 2019/2020 school year.
 I was a tenth grader and I wanted to create a place that, unlike my experiences, where girls could join a community and were empowered to make films and watch films by other girls, instead of girls seeing filmmaking as a "something boys do".
 The 2020 Reel Girls Film Festival featured received submissions from over 400 young women in 40 different countries.
 The panel of all-female judges included positive female role models, that each took time to speak and encourage the Reel Girls Filmmakers.
 We were very proud to include Naomi McDougall -Jones, Alicia Malone, Kelly Fyffe-Marshall, Mellisa Shaddick, and Amber-Sekowan Daniels on our inaugural judge's panel.
 They were inspiring.

 My goal for the Reel Girls Film Festival is to continue to encourage young girls to take part in filmmaking and to build a community where girls support each other in their creative endeavors.
 I hope this festival helps strengthen young female voices.